 Christ with Two Pilgrims is now at the James C. Nicoll, Jr. Chapel at The Overlook Assisted Living Retirement Community, (also known as the James Parker Masonic Home) in Charlton, MA.
 The Museum of Fine Arts, Boston has a detailed watercolor study for this window from 1896.

-Church Court Rises
+Church Court Rises from the Ash

 In 1983 architect Graham Gund purchased the church’s remains and the former rectory then remodeled them into the Church Court Condominiums.
 This seven-story luxury building has two L-shaped structures around a central garden courtyard where the sanctuary once stood.
 Church Court’s 38 units, which sell for a million dollars and up, include an unusual vertical condominium in the former bell tower.